Puerto Rico statehood movement: Opposition outside Puerto Rico

 During the 2012 Republican Party presidential primaries for the presidential election of that year, former senator Rick Santorum affirmed that he would only support Puerto Rican statehood if the population of the island began to use English as its main language.

-In 2019, Senate Republican Leader Mitch McConnell said in an interview in 2019, he was against Puerto Rican statehood, as he felt they would vote Democratic and result in two more Democratic senators in Congress, and with D.C. statehood would mean four total.
+Senate Republican Leader Mitch McConnell said in an interview in 2019 that he was against Puerto Rican statehood, as he felt they would vote Democratic and result in two more Democratic senators in Congress, and with D.C. statehood would mean four total.
 In context, he tied the issue with opposing their overall agenda, which included D.C. statehood and other changes.
 His words, part of a longer statement, were, "They plan to make the District of Columbia a state, that would give them two new Democratic senators, Puerto Rico a state, we give them two more Democratic senators.
 As long as I’m the majority leader of the Senate none of that stuff is going anywhere."
-He reaffirmed that he was against adding states, because they vote Democratic, and in the 2024 election Puerto Rico voted 73% for Kamala Harris and 27% for Donald Trump.
+He reaffirmed that he was against adding states, because they vote Democratic, and in the 2024 election Puerto Rico voted 73.4% for Kamala Harris and 26.6% for Donald Trump.
 McConnell stepped down from Leader at the end of 2024, and Senator John Thune took his place, pledging to support Trump policies.

 In a November 10, 2020, interview, then-Democratic Senator Joe Manchin of West Virginia, said that he did not "see the need for the D.C. statehood with the type of services that we're getting in D.C. right now" but on Puerto Rico statehood, Manchin said that he opposed it but was open to discussion.

-A poll of over 7,200 in 2024, found about 16% of Americans opposed statehood for Puerto Rico.
+A poll of over 7,200 in 2024 found about 16% of Americans opposed statehood for Puerto Rico.